brikis98/yevgeniy-brikman-homepage/_posts/2025-08-02-the-power-of-the-dog.md

 - The war on drugs was also a failure in the personal sense.
 The book does a great job of showing how hunting down drug lords became an obsession for some DEA agents, costing them their sanity, their families, and sometimes, their lives.
 And in the rare cases where they were actually able to take those drug lords down, within a matter of days, some new drug lord would take their place, and the whole thing would start over again.

 - The US obsession with fighting communism also contributed to the failure of the war on drugs.
-The fear of communist states popping up in Central and South American countries, so close to the US‚Äîespecially Mexico, which shares several thousands of miles of border with the US‚Äîdrove the US to doing deals with anyone who was willing to fight the communists, no matter how vile, including even drug cartels.
+The fear of communist states popping up in Central and South American countries, so close to the US—especially Mexico, which shares several thousands of miles of border with the US—drove the US to doing deals with anyone who was willing to fight the communists, no matter how vile, including even drug cartels.

 - The book does a nice job of showing just how much the drug cartels were able to corrupt the system.
 They had everyone on their payroll: politicians, judges, police offers, soldiers, lawyers, and everyone else.
 They gave everyone a choice: plata o plomo.
 Work with us and get rich, or work against us and get shot.